cognicores/tellerio-privacy/index.md

 ## 9. Third-Party Services

-We may rely on trusted third-party services for:
+We rely on the following trusted third-party services:

-- Cloud infrastructure hosting
+- Cloudflare — Provides secure network routing between the App and our servers.
+All requests pass through Cloudflare's infrastructure.
-- Subscription management
+- RevenueCat — Subscription status management.
-- App distribution (Google Play)
+- Google Play — App distribution and payment processing.

 These providers process only the data necessary to provide their services and operate under their own privacy policies.